Selected topics in biology are offered. Prerequisite: one year of biology or permission of instructor.

 390A: Tps:Microbial Behavior

-Students should think of this class as a series of conversations that you would experience at a meeting of a professional society.
-When biologists attend conferences and meetings, they present talks or posters, present concepts and data, critically listen, ask questions, and engage in discussions.
-These conversations are an essential element of scientific work, since they provide feedback on work in progress and, thus, improve the quality of scientific research.
+When people hear the word microbe, what typically comes to mind are germs, or organisms that can cause disease.
+In reality, microbes represent some of the most abundant life forms on earth and while they may only be a single cell, they are able to talk to each other, respond to their environment and build communities.
+We will learn about all of these processes through examining scientific studies and laboratory experiments.
+This class is designed to challenge students to analyze research data and generate data of their own.
+We will spend time practicing reading and presenting scientific papers.
 The critical dialog that we will engage in will be a matter of drawing on what we know, so that we can learn what we don't know, which will lead us to a better understanding of the subject.
-We will be covering 6 major areas of research in microbial behavior this semester.
-We will be spending approximately 2 weeks per topic.
+In the laboratory, students will learn key microbial techniques and examine the topics discussed in class first hand.
+We will be covering 6 major areas of research in microbial behavior.
 During the first week of each module, we will read and discuss review papers that cover the module topic in broad strokes.
 During the next week, student teams will present primary research papers that dig deeper into the topic of the module.
-Topics include chemotaxis, sporulation, quorum sensing, the bacterial immune system, toxins and biofilm formation.
+Topics include chemotaxis, sporulation, quorum sensing, the bacterial immune system CRISPR, toxins and biofilm formation.
+This course does not require BIO250 -- Microbiology as prerequisite.